Various Japanese foods during a cooking class in Tokyo Japan

 • Inclusions: English-speaking instructor, sushi roll (8 pieces), Nigiri sushi (8 pieces), can accommodate dietary restrictions

-• Rating: 5 Stars (Read the 1,100+ reviews here)
+• Rating: 5 stars (check 3,800+ reviews here)

-We loved this sushi making experience because we finally got to learn how to make our favorite food and it was easy to do thanks to excellent instructors and a fun, laid-back environment.
+We loved this sushi-making experience because we finally got to learn how to make our favorite food, and it was easy to do thanks to excellent instructors and a fun, laid-back environment.
 If you love sushi and want to learn how to make it for yourself long after you’ve left Japan, don’t hesitate to book this introductory course!

 From the moment we arrived, the staff were friendly and accommodating.
 I don’t have any food allergies, but if you do, they can easily switch out ingredients if you talk to them beforehand.
 We liked the group setting and had a lot of fun getting to know other travelers.

 Even if you don’t consider yourself a chef, this is a great course to take.
-Instructions were clear and they had everything set up for a smooth experience.
+Instructions were clear, and they had everything set up for a smooth experience.
 While it takes most chefs 10 years to become a sushi master, they had me feeling like I was one after 2 hours!

 By the time you’ve finished making your sushi, you’ll have a beautiful display and plenty to eat.
-I opted to buy a sake sampler to go with mine and it was a great pairing!
+I opted to buy a sake sampler to go with mine, and it was a great pairing!
 Come hungry because you make a total of 16 pieces.

 2. Private Home Cooking Experience